aliennist/crm-data-cleaning/README.md

 ### Summary
 By enforcing data quality rules and removing invalid or duplicate records, the dataset was reduced from 5,000 raw leads to 3762 ingestion-ready records.
 This process eliminated 18 duplicate entries and ensured 100% compliance with required field and lead source standards, improving downstream CRM reliability and reporting accuracy.

+## Business Impact
+By enforcing CRM data quality standards prior to ingestion, this workflow improves reporting accuracy, reduces duplicate outreach by sales teams, and establishes a repeatable governance process for ongoing data operations.